VikasCENG/CENG319A2/README.md

 ## History

 SearchView was introduced in API 11 of the Android system.
-The package library it mainly consisted of was the AppCompat library, with backwards configuration back to Android 2.1.
+The package library it mainly consisted of was the AppCompatActivity library, with backwards configuration back to Android 2.1.

 ## Major Methods/Attributes